Erkaman/Awesome-CUDA/README.md

 # Awesome Cuda

-This is a list of useful of libraries and resources for CUDA development.
+This is a list of useful libraries and resources for CUDA development.

 ## Presentations